davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 1. The product manager has the only login to the TSO.
     a.
 The auditor looks _very_ concerned.
 "What if the product manager were a bad actor?
 They could deliver anything in the TSO, even malicious code."

 Is using a TSO a genuine risk to an audit, given a clever enough auditor?
 I have no idea.
 I'm not an expert on the complexities of SOC2 and the like.
-But I think it's clear that TSO-based development as it's often done - in-org, outside the context of a well-defined SDLC - absolutely violates the spirit of many audit goals.
+Could you mitigate these risks with appropriate process enhancements?
+Yes, you could.
+But I think it's clear that TSO-based development _as it's often done_ - in-org, outside the context of a well-defined SDLC - absolutely violates the spirit of many audit goals.
 It's not trackable in version control.
-It may or may not be thoroughly reviewed.
+It is likely not reviewed and approved by a distinct member of the team.
 And there are limited tools (the Setup Audit Trail) to understand and evaluate changes made in the org.

+All of those core capabilities are built in to every version control system under the sun.

-Whether or not it's actually of concern to auditors, it should absolutely be of concern to anyone who has an eye on the underlying goals of audit and compliance processes.
+Whether or not these process shortfalls are actually of concern to auditors, they should absolutely be of concern to anyone who has an eye on the underlying goals of audit and compliance processes.

 ## Part 2: How TSOs Fail Your Team